 We’ve been scouring China’s hidden food scene for decades, and leading guests to the city’s hidden gems for more since 2010.
 We take pride in our restaurant, food and city history knowledge – our guides go through a rigorous training process and are active in the F&B industry – from food writers to industry professionals, our bilingual guides get rave reviews.
 Find out more about us below.

 A freelance editor and writer by day and foodie at every other time, Kyle has eaten and cycled his way around the world.
 From Chile to Germany and then back to China because he just can’t resist bowls of steaming sesame noodles at any time of day.
-Kyle is also working on jogging every street in Shanghai.
-Since that may take a while, in the meantime he loves showing visitors how delicious Shanghai really can be.
+Kyle also works on jogging every street in Shanghai.
+In the meantime he loves showing visitors how delicious Shanghai really can be.

 Christopher grew up in Kentucky and arrived in China in 2001.
 He spent the next 7 years traveling to every corner of the country in various guises.
 During that time, he explored the outstanding diversity in Chinese culture, picked up Mandarin, and ate everything in sight.
 He’s had both feet firmly planted in Shanghai since 2008.
 Ask him about the local improv comedy scene.

-Lauren landed in China in 2010 for a “ten-month adventure”.
+Lauren landed in China for a “ten-month adventure”.
 She blames the soup dumplings for keeping her here.
-Formerly an editor at That’s Shanghai magazine, Lauren has sampled, and written about all-things Shanghai.
-She loves ‘run’-touring, which has taken her racing the steps of the Great Wall, exploring the wilds of Inner Mongolia, and shuffling through the back alleys of Shanghai.
+A former editor at That’s Shanghai magazine, Lauren has sampled, and written about all-things Shanghai.
+She loves ‘run’-touring, exploring the wilds of Inner Mongolia, and shuffling through the back alleys of Shanghai.

 Tracy came to China to study Mandarin, found a passion for education, and is staying for her day+ job to change the way the world learns (and teaches) languages.
 However, she definitely misses Portland food carts and Suzhou tangmian.
 She loves Sichuan peppercorn and cooking, but with excellent Chinese and international cuisine available in Shanghai, it’s hard to do it all!